dgtldrifter/R-BMarketPlace/README.md

 * Type `npm start` in client and the host will run on `localhost:3000`
 * Type `npm start` in server and the host will dectect that port 3000 is in use and will use `localhost:3001` instead

+Deployments to Heroku are automated.
+Please verify that code changes are correct when attempting a pull request.